 The GMC supports these events with hospitality, food, and other logistics.
-For more information, please contact class liaisons by grade.
+For more information, please contact class hospitality by grade.

-The annual Mother Son Celebration is a longstanding springtime tradition at Gonzaga.
-It begins with Mass in St. Aloysius Church, followed by a mother-son brunch in the Carmody Center.
+The annual Mother-Son Mass & Celebration is a longstanding springtime tradition at Gonzaga.
+It begins with Mass in St. Aloysius Church, followed by a Mother-Son brunch in the Carmody Center.
+Collection proceeds from the Mass benefit the upkeep and restoration of St. Aloysius Church.
 Each year, a prominent speaker addresses the brunch, and Mother-Son portraits are taken to commemorate the event.

 The Gonzaga Fathers Club does the heavy lifting on the day of the celebration—setting up and serving breakfast.
 But GMC volunteers are needed to help plan for the event, create seating arrangements, sell tickets, and make other preparations.
-Contact GMC lead organizers Eden Capuano, Angela Ierardi, Reedy Mahoney, or Diane Tomb at MotherSon@GonzagaMothers.org
+If you have any questions or would like to get involved, please email MotherSon@GonzagaMothers.org.

 Always a festive day at Gonzaga, the International Food Fair celebrates the cultural diversity of our community with a school-wide luncheon featuring authentic dishes from across the globe.
 Students and faculty purchase wristbands that allow them to sample to their heart’s content, with all proceeds benefitting the Modern Language Department.